By Kat Sommers•

 So-called 'smart' appliances don't usually save energy by default.
 But they do put you in control by showing how much energy they're using in real-time, and letting you switch them on or off wherever you are.

+The energy saving figures in this guide came from the Energy Saving Trust in June 2021.
 They're based on a typical home, so your savings will vary.
 Unless you live in a 3-bedroom, semi-detached house with gas heating, that is, on the average tariffs for gas and electricity.